Anil1111/Academic-Projects-Tutorials/Typescript/notes.md

 ```

-3. Usage of 'declare' to let TS know that variables exist
+3. Usage of 'declare' to let TS know that variables exist globally

 ```html
 <body>